Eprince-hub/pure-farm-final-project/README.md

 - Copy the connection string starting with 'mongodb+srv...'.
 You will need it for the next step.

 ## Cloning the Project
-Clone the project using git clone.
+- Clone the project using git clone.
-\
-&nbsp;
-Add your project to your GitHub Profile.
+- Add your project to your GitHub Profile.
-\
-&nbsp;
-After you're done with that, open your code editor and terminal.\
+- After you're done with that, open your code editor and terminal.
-&nbsp;
-Run yarn to install all the require dependencies.
+- Run yarn to install all the require dependencies.

-\
-&nbsp;
-Create a .env.local file in the root directory.
+- Create a .env.local file in the root directory.

-\
-&nbsp;
-You need to declare four environment variables in there:
+- You need to declare four environment variables in there:

-\
-&nbsp;
-MONGODB_URI (with the value of the connection string you copied from MongoDB Atlas).
+- MONGODB_URI (with the value of the connection string you copied from MongoDB Atlas).

-\
-&nbsp;
-DB_Name (with the value of the name of the database you created within the cluster).
+- DB_Name (with the value of the name of the database you created within the cluster).

-\
-&nbsp;
-JWT_SECRET (This will be needed in case if you want the user authentication functionality).
+- JWT_SECRET (This will be needed in case if you want the user authentication functionality).

-\
-&nbsp;
-PAYPAL_CLIENT_ID (For paypal payment to work,l you will need this, from the paypal delveloper sandbox, you can can follow the instruction there).
+- PAYPAL_CLIENT_ID (For paypal payment to work,l you will need this, from the paypal delveloper sandbox, you can can follow the instruction there).

-\
-&nbsp;
-CLOUDINARY_CLOUD_NAME (These are the information you need to get the picture upload functionality).
+- CLOUDINARY_CLOUD_NAME (These are the information you need to get the picture upload functionality).

-\
-&nbsp;
-CLOUDINARY_API_KEY (These are the information you need to get the picture upload functionality).
+- CLOUDINARY_API_KEY (These are the information you need to get the picture upload functionality).

-\
-&nbsp;
-CLOUDINARY_API_SECRET (These are the information you need to get the picture upload functionality).
+- CLOUDINARY_API_SECRET (These are the information you need to get the picture upload functionality).

 ## SOME VISUALS
 ![Landing Image](https://i.imgur.com/AgCsF2k.png)